 One downside of this setup could be an uncoordinated approach as there are two separate entities working on the constituent tasks of payroll.
 Also, since the major tasks still belong to the company (integration of outsourced and in-house steps, payment dispatching), there is still a big risk that these might not be accomplished seamlessly and on time, and that would spell disaster.

 Depending on the provider, partial payroll outsourcing cost might even come out higher as the company still needs to invest on their own (in-house) payroll systems and people.
 But then again, some are willing to pay the price just to hold onto that sense of control.

 In conclusion, the ‘right’ amount of control in terms of payroll management will vary among businesses.
-However, outsourcing, whether partially or fully, does not need to equate to losing control over your payroll processes.
+Regardless what type of outsourced payroll you deploy, whether partially or fully, does not need to equate to losing control over your payroll processes.
 It’s all a matter of choosing the right partner and establishing a strategy that can be most beneficial for your organisation.

 D&V Philippines can be your partner in customising a payroll solution that would be most valuable for your organisation.
 Access your copy of our Australian Payroll Made Easy whitepaper to know how we can help you better with your payroll functions or get in touch with us today now to learn more!